Who We Are:

 The Gal Foundation recently funded the renovation of the Susanne Gal Conference Room.

-February 2022: Shenkar is at the forefront of NFT art and culture innovations and recently hosted Israel's second ever NFT conference with over 2,000 online viewers and 300 in-person guests.
+February 2022: Shenkar, at the forefront of NFT art and culture, hosted Israel's second ever NFT conference.
+Over 2,000 online viewers and 300 in-person guests attended.

 April 2020: Prof. Sheizaf Rafaeli is appointed as new President of Shenkar.
 Rafaeli is the former head of the Center for Internet Research at the University of Haifa and holds a PhD from Stanford University, where he also served on the faculty.
 He is the grandson of former Israeli Prime Minister, Levi Eshkol, who 'incidentally' was the leading voice in establishing Shenkar.